michalgerczak/devops-poc-01-docker-ci/README.md

 # [DevOps Academy V1] Project 1: Docekr + CI/CD

-In this project I deploy a pre-uild "Hello World" web app using Docer and automate its build and deployment process with a CI/CD pipeline powered by GitHub Actions.
+In this project I deploy a pre-build "Hello World" web app using Docer and automate its build and deployment process with a CI/CD pipeline powered by GitHub Actions.

 ## Project Goal

 Showcase core DevOps skills in containerization (Docker) and automation (CI/CD), aligning with the DevOps Academy learning objectives.

 ## Quick Start (placeholder)